cutecryptid/minish-hat/README.md

-  -te, --testeq         Perform Strong Equivalence tests on minimal results -ts, --testsub        Perform Subsumption tests on minimal results -ct, --covertable     Prints Prime Implicate Cover table
+  -te, --testeq         Perform Strong Equivalence tests on minimal results -ts, --testsub        Perform Subsumption tests on minimal results -ct, --covertable     Prints Prime Implicate Cover table -vt, --verbosetests   Makes Test Output more verbose
 ```

+### Batch Mode
+Run ```python minish_batch.py INPUT_DIRECTORY```.

+Batch mode works by calling the single-file script on each file of the specified directory, by default it generates ```minish.log``` file on the same directory as the script.
+See the usage help for more options.
+Clingo errors are not supressed in batch mode, but you can always redirect stderr to null to supress them.
+Output log contains an entry for each file, time stats, subsumption and strong equivalence tests output and the minimal version of the program.
+The script shows general stats when finished, these same stats appear at the end of the output log.

 ## TO DO
 * Only simple minimizations by atoms and terms are supported, no asprin option to combine or minimal subset yet.